eduNEXT/eox-core/docs/help_for_devs/0001-include-test-cases-files.rst

 To test the endpoints it is necessary to have the Open Edx platform running with the eox-core plugin installed.

 #.
-Once your environment is set up, create a new admin user: ``tutor dev createuser -staf - superuser admin <custom-mail> -p <password>``.
+Once your environment is set up, create a new admin user: ``tutor dev do createuser --staf --superuser admin <custom-mail> --password <password>``.
 #.
 Log into Django's admin site using the user created in the previous step.
 #.
+Create a testing user without staff permissions, you could do this in the Django admin page.
+Some of the test will require you to be staff user, specifically those for the support API.
+In case you want to run the test collection once, then user your admin user and skip the permission assignment steps.
+#.
 On the Site Administration panel go to *Authentication and Authorization* > *Users*.
 #.
-Click on the admin user created on the first step.
+Click on the testing user created on the third step.
 #.
 Go to User permissions and look for auth **user** *can access eox-core API* and add it with a double click or one click and right arrow.
 #.
 Click Save at the bottom of the page.
 #.
 On the Site Administration panel go to *Django Oauth Toolkit* > *Applications*.